Gabriella439/slides/namespaced-debruijn/slides.md

 # α-reduction

-I will define the term "α-reduction" as follows:
+Now that we've introduced De Bruijn indices we can define "α-reduction":

 > α-reduction converts an expression to the equivalent representation using De
 > Bruijn indices

-I've never seen this in the wild, but I believe nobody would object to this
+I've never seen this definition in the wild, but this is the "obvious" definition
-> definition

 # α-equivalence